Trust Your $\nabla$: Gradient-based Intervention Targeting for Causal Discovery: Introduction

-Our contributions include: \begin{itemize}[topsep=2pt,itemsep=3pt,leftmargin=30pt] \item We introduce \method{}, a method for active intervention targeting in gradient-based causal discovery, which can be applied on top of various causal discovery frameworks. \item We conduct extensive experiments on synthetic and real-world graphs.
-We demonstrate that, compared against competitive baselines, our method typically reduces the amount of interventional data needed to discover the causal structure. \method{} is particularly efficient in the low-data regime and thus recommended when access to interventional data is limited. \item We perform additional analyses which suggest that the good performance of \method{} stems from its ability to focus on highly informative nodes. \end{itemize}
+\item Our extensive experiments on synthetic and real-world graphs demonstrate that \method{} effectively reduces the amount of interventional data needed to discover the causal structure, and performs well in the low-data regime.
+This makes \method{} a compelling option when access to interventional data is limited.